In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 This is a typical breakfast dish made using leftovers to avoid tortillas and fresh salsa going stale or bad.

-Chilaquiles are also known as a hangover dish and sometimes served at the end of the night at wedding parties.
+Chilaquiles are also known as a hangover dish and are sometimes served at the end of the night at wedding parties.

-Where to Eat The Best Chilaquiles Breakfast in Mexico City
+Where to Eat the Best Chilaquiles Breakfast in Mexico City

 To find the most authentic chilaquiles, we went to Mercado La Merced, the city’s largest traditional retail market.

+At La Merced, we stumbled onto a busy Chilaquiles restaurant in the comida or food section of the market.
 We decided to give it a try and we’re glad we did.
-The owner hovered around us and made sure our food was to our liking.
+The owner made sure our food was well tended and to our liking.

 For my first time having chilaquiles in Mexico City, I decided to order the combination version.
-This was chilaquiles combinado with beef and eggs.

-I particularly enjoyed the crispy tortillas and large serving of protein.
+This was a chilaquiles combinado made with beef and eggs.
+I particularly enjoyed the crispy corn tortillas with a large, filling serving of protein.

 Cocina Frida – Mercado La Merced